 - Employees will be allowed to accrue compensatory time in lieu of overtime.
 Compensatory time will be earned and accrued in the same manner and rate as overtime.
 For purposes of overtime equalization, compensatory time will be considered overtime. - 2.
+Utilization of compensatory time will be handled in the same manner as vacation time; however, employees must work a minimum of 15 consecutive minutes and the employee must use the payroll system to request that the time be converted from overtime to comp time.
+All comp time requests must be received by the Public Works office weekly by 7:00 AM each Monday to ensure payroll accuracy.

-Utilization of compensatory time will be handled in the same manner as vacation time. - 3.
-Employees will be allowed to accumulate a maximum of forty (40) hours of compensatory time during each fiscal year, with the ability to use and replenish yearly beginning July 1st and ending the last pay period in June and to carry-over twenty four (24) hours into the following fiscal year.
-Employees with accumulated compensatory time at the end of each fiscal year must notify the Department by June 15 as to the number of hours up to twenty four (24) that they wish to carry-over to the next fiscal year, if any.
-Any employee who fails to notify the Department will automatically be cashed out at their applicable rate of pay for accumulated compensatory time in excess of twenty four (24), with the remaining twenty four (24) hours left in their compensatory time bank.
+3. Employees will be allowed to accumulate a maximum of forty (40) hours of compensatory time, with the ability to use and replenish beginning July 1st and ending the last pay period in June and to carry-over a maximum of twenty-four (24) hours into the following fiscal year.
+Employees with accumulated compensatory time at the end of each fiscal year must notify the Department by June 15 as to the number of hours up to twenty-four (24) that they wish to carry-over to the next fiscal year, if any.
+Any employee who fails to notify the Department will automatically be cashed out at their applicable rate of pay for accumulated compensatory time in excess of twenty-four (24), with the remaining twenty-four (24) hours left in their compensatory time bank.